Medically reviewed and approved by Nataniel Josue M.D.

 Walking induces the brain to produce endorphins and norepinephrine, which contribute to a feeling of well-being and stress reduction.
 Similarly, the increased oxygen supply to the brain during walking enhances concentration, improves memory, and stimulates thought clarity.

-In light of the increased brain activity, it is not surprising that the classical scholars could teach difficult philosophical subjects during a walk.
+In light of the increased brain activity, it is not surprising that classical scholars could teach difficult philosophical subjects during a walk.
 In that situation, the exercise of the walk also becomes a social activity.

 Walking allows people to exercise and provides an opportunity for discussion.
 You can also appreciate the environment and reflect in ways that the runner cannot.
 Running is, by its nature, a stressful activity; walking is not.